bpietzenuk/COMEX/README.md

    SCRIPT: samtools view -h $InputBam >$input'.sam'

 2. For further processing of the sam-file ends need to be generated.
-Output file will be generated within the script and has to be named within the script before running.

    SCRIPT: "ToPrint_end1.py"